 If it works, why fix it?

+Why indeed?
 We've heard this argument time and time again when talking to people about the benefits of TestOps over the classic team structure.
 Unfortunately, there really isn't much to say in this situation.
-Any fundamental innovation is a risk, and a company is likely to take the risk when problems start popping up.
+Any fundamental innovation is a risk; a company is likely to take the risk only when problems start popping up.

-Add to this the fact that TestOps really shines when there is a crisis at hand.
+Add to this the fact that TestOps shines when there is a crisis.
 If the developer, the admin, and the tester are locked into their respective specializations (as they are in a classic team), then a breakdown of the pipeline will be outside each of their individual areas of expertise.
 Problem-solving will require them to work together, and if they want to avoid problems altogether, they will need to cooperate constantly and have established lines of communication.
-All of which is a basic premise of TestOps.
+All of which are basic premises of TestOps.

 So this is what you should look for - what problems can TestOps solve in your company?
-Here, a lot will depend on how far your company has progressed in terms of automation - again, take a look at the stages of automation and team integration that we've lined out, they're gonna help here a lot.
+Here, a lot will depend on how far your company has progressed in automation - again, take a look at the stages of automation and team integration that we've lined out; they're gonna help here a lot.

-So who do you turn to if the moment is ripe?
-To begin with, take control of the pipeline.
-Convince people who work with the technology directly.
+So, who do you turn to when the moment is ripe?
+We should start convincing people who work with the technology directly - so that we can take control of the pipeline.

 The pipeline: Testers

 With TestOps, the role of QA changes dramatically, as does the content of their work.
-Traditionally, they're the keepers of the QA black box, they write the tests and get the blame for them.
-In a TestOps setup, writing tests is the responsibility of the team, and QA oversees that process while providing the right tools and productivity enhancement.
+Traditionally, they're the keepers of the QA black box; they write the tests and get the blame for them.
+In a TestOps setup, writing tests is the team's responsibility, and QA oversees that process while providing the right tools and productivity enhancement.

 The pipeline: Developers